veracruz-project/veracruz-examples/deep-learning-server/README.md

 wasmtime --dir=./ dl-server.wasm
 ```

-The trained model will be saved into `model` directory.
+Arguments in the `args_file.cfg` will be automatically loaded.
+After training, the trained model will be saved into `model` directory.

 ### Run Use Case 2 (YOLO object detection)

-To get the YOLO pre-trained model prepared, first run:
+To get the YOLO pre-trained model and labels prepared, first run:
 ```
 make yolo_detection
 ```

-Then you can run the test on one image:
+Then you can run the object detection on one image:
 ```
 cp args_file_detect.cfg args_file.cfg
 wasmtime --dir=./ darknet.wasm
 ```

+The prediction image can be found under the example root directory.

 ### Run Use Case 3 (model aggregation)

-To aggregation several existing models as one:
+To aggregate several existing models as a global one:
 ```
 cp args_file_aggregation.cfg args_file.cfg
 wasmtime --dir=./ darknet.wasm
 ```

 Note: all commands are configured in the `args_file.cfg`.
-Editing this file to test different datasets, models, and functions.
+Check different `args_file_XXX.xfg` to see how the arguments are configured, and edit this file to test different datasets, models, and functions.

 ### TODO
 1. Secure other format models, e.g., Tensorflow, Pytorch, etc aggregation support for federated learning